Gynecologic Oncology Fellowship

-The fellowship in gynecologic oncology is a four-year program designed to train obstetrician-gynecologists for careers in academic gynecologic oncology.
+The Gynecologic Oncology Fellowship is a four-year program designed to train obstetrician-gynecologists for careers in academic gynecologic oncology.
 Training is carried out at our main teaching facility, UT Southwestern Medical Center, and its affiliate institutions.

-The goal of this fellowship is the preparation of outstanding obstetrician-gynecologists for productive careers in academic gynecologic oncology.
-This program provides the clinical, instructional, and investigational foundation for such a pursuit.
-As is set forth in the “Guide to Learning in Gynecologic Oncology,” training will be provided in the comprehensive screening, diagnosis, and treatment of cancers of the female genital tract and their complications.
+The goal of this Gynecologic Fellowship Program is to prepare outstanding obstetrician-gynecologists for productive careers in academic gynecologic oncology.
+This Program provides the clinical, instructional, and investigational foundation for such a pursuit.
+As set forth in the “Guide to Learning in Gynecologic Oncology,” training will be provided in the comprehensive screening, diagnosis, and treatment of cancers of the female genital tract and their complications.
 This includes radical pelvic and reconstructive surgery, chemotherapy, and radiation therapy.

 Particular emphasis is placed on comprehensive care of the gynecologic oncology patient, development of excellent surgical techniques, critical care, clinical trials, and investigational agents.
 This training complies with the guidelines for certification as a subspecialist in gynecologic oncology as set forth by the American Board of Obstetrics and Gynecology.
 It also permits the fellow to be recognized by patients and colleagues as a consultant in gynecologic oncology.

-The clinical aspect of the program is remarkable for its diversity, exposure to patient care at Parkland Memorial Hospital and UT Southwestern University Hospitals.
-The strengths of the fellowship and its intent of academic preparation has been recognized by the National Cancer Institute, the American Cancer Society and its Texas Division in the form of awarded Clinical Oncology Fellowships.
+The clinical aspect of the program is remarkable for its diversity and exposure to patient care at Parkland Memorial Hospital and UT Southwestern University Hospitals.
+The strengths of the Fellowship Program and its intent of academic preparation has been recognized by the National Cancer Institute, the American Cancer Society and its Texas Division in the form of awarded Clinical Oncology Fellowships.